ifad/clammit/README.md

 incoming requests (main.go):

 1. Each request is passed to the forwarder (forwarder/forwarder.go)
-2. The forwarder dowloads the request body (as it will be used at least twice)
+2. The forwarder downloads the request body (as it will be used at least twice)
 3. The forwarder passes the request to the clam interceptor (clam\_interceptor.go)
-4. The only request that will be tested will have methods POST/PUT/PATCH and content-type "multipart/form-data"
+4. The only request that will be tested will have methods POST/PUT/PATCH
 5. The clam interceptor locates and sends each form-data field to ClamD
 6. For any positive response, the interceptor will write an HTTP response and return (and the forwarder will not attempt to forward the request)
 7. If the interceptor OKs the request, the forwarder constructs a new HTTP request and forwards to the application